Code-Institute-Submissions/phillpearsondevUserCentric2/README.md

   <li>In the Github website, go to settings within your desired respository, scroll down until you see 'make public' (if visibillity is set to anything else.</li>
   <li>You must, rename your repository to match "username.github.io", in my case "phillpearsondev.github.io"</li>
   <li>Then within your desired repository, click the "Clone or Download" green button near the top of the page, and selet "Open in Desktop"</li>
-  <li>The repository shoud now have been "pulled" from GitHub.com to your device via opening the GitHub Desktop app on your device.</li>
+  <li>The repository should now have been "pulled" from GitHub.com to your device via opening the GitHub Desktop app on your device.</li>
   <li>I then made a small change to the text context in the index.html file, and saved</li>
   <li>With the changes made the the .git repository on your device (in this case my PC) click to commit the changes in the bottom left corner of the screen.</li>
   <li>Then ponce the changes have been committed, at the top of the screen in GitHub Desktop, clcik the button that says "Push to Origin", this will then overwrite the copy of the Repository on GitHub.com with the copy on your device.</li>